songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ```

-The results indicated significant correlations existed among area, perimeter, PAR, SI and elevation.
+The results indicated significant correlations among area, perimeter, PAR, SI and elevation.
 We know area is a very important parameter in the theory of island biogeography.
-Other parameters may be resulted by area, so I excluded the perimeter, PAR, SI and elevation, and only four parameters entering the analyses: area, isolation, plant richness and habitat types.
+Other parameters may be resulted by area, so I dropped the perimeter: PAR, SI and elevation, and kept four parameters: area, isolation, plant richness and habitat types for the analyses.

-I simply chose the linear model.
-The global model is
+I simply chose the linear model for the dataset, so the global model is

 {% highlight r %}